imcyee/superstream/README.md

 Currently is in pre-alpha stage, which is not battle-tested, but the code is translate directly from a production ready source [https://github.com/tschellenbach/Stream-Framework]

 # PLRESE READ THIS
-This library is currently consists of codes and bugs.
-This public Github release is to seek help to improve the Port, hence be prepared.
+This library is currently in the process of porting and developing.
+This public Github release is to seek help to improve the Port, hence be prepared for the bumby road.

 # Features:
 Activity Feed: Example are facebook feeds